Rufus For Real

 • Who’s Stirring the Pot?

-Cornbread is a Southern staple — the kind of side that shows up with pinto beans, black-eyed peas, chili, soups, stews, and anything else that needs a golden, buttery sidekick.
-This cast iron skillet cornbread is moist, tender, crisp around the edges, and unbelievably simple to make.
+Cornbread is a Southern staple—the kind of side that shows up with pinto beans, chili, soups, and anything that needs a golden, buttery companion.
+This cast iron skillet cornbread is all about crispy edges and a tender, buttery center, made simple with a hot skillet and a handful of pantry ingredients.

 We keep ours more savory than sweet.
-There’s just a touch of sugar for balance, but if you like your cornbread sweeter?
-Add a little more and call it a day — no judgment in this kitchen.
+There’s just a touch of sugar for balance, but if you like your cornbread sweeter, feel free to add a little more and make it your own.

-This base recipe is our family’s go-to, and it’s endlessly customizable.
-I often toss in shredded cheddar and sliced jalapeños (half the skillet gets the peppers so the kids stay happy).
+This is our family’s go-to base recipe, and it’s easy to customize.
+I love adding shredded cheddar and sliced jalapeños (usually half the skillet so everyone stays happy).
 You’ll find more add-in ideas below, but first…

-• A screaming-hot cast iron skillet = crispy edges.
-Preheating the skillet gives you that golden, crunchy crust Southern cornbread is famous for.
+• Hot skillet = crispy edges: Preheating the cast iron creates that golden, crunchy crust skillet cornbread is known for.

-• Savory-first flavor.
-A touch of sugar for balance, but the cornbread stays firmly in the savory lane — the way most Southern kitchens prefer it.
+• Savory-first flavor: Just a touch of sugar for balance, but it stays firmly in the savory lane.

-• One-bowl, no-fuss batter.
-Quick whisk, pour, bake.
-No mixers, no fuss, no drama.
+• One-bowl, no-fuss batter: Quick whisk, pour, and bake—no mixers, no extra steps.

-• Built for add-ins.
-Cheddar, jalapeños, green onions, bacon — this base recipe plays well with all of them.
+• Built for add-ins: Cheddar, jalapeños, green onions, bacon—this base works with all of them.

 • Cornmeal: White or yellow both work — white gives that classic Southern flavor, yellow adds a little sweetness and deeper color.